Darxo/Hardened/README.md

 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
+- No characater can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
+- Characters no longer gain +1 additional Resolve against morale checks from fleeing allies, per ally in the battlefield
 - Resurrecting Corpses can no longer knock back characters that are rooted or immune to Displacement.
 Instead they delay their resurrection
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
 - Characters which are not visible to the player will no longer produce idle or death sounds.